 R301.2.2.1.1 Alternate determination of seismic design category.
-The Seismic Design Categories and corresponding Short Period Design Spectral Response Accelerations, S{DS} shown in Figure R301.2(2) are based on soil Site Class D, as defined in Section 1615.1.1 of the Building Code.
-If soil conditions are other than Site Class D, the Short Period Design Spectral Response Acceleration, S{DS}, for a site can be determined according to Section 1615.1 of the Building Code.
-The value of S{DS} determined according to Section 1615.1 of the Building Code is permitted to be used to set the seismic design category according to Table R301.2.2.1.1, and to interpolate between values in Tables R602.10.3.(1).
-R602.10.3(2), R603.7, and other seismic design requirements of this code.
+The Seismic Design Categories and corresponding Short Period Design Spectral Response Accelerations, S{DS} shown in Figure R301.2(2) are based on soil Site Class D, as defined in Section 1613.5.2 of the Building Code.
+If soil conditions are other than Site Class D, the Short Period Design Spectral Response Accelerations, S{DS} , for a site can be determined according to Section 1613.5 of the Building Code.
+The value of S{DS} determined according to Section 1613.5 of the Building Code is permitted to be used to set the seismic design category according to Table < R301.2.2.1.1.